toshakparmar/Dev-Soft-Ai/README.md

 and many more, including code architecture and reusability

+👉 **Voice Assistant**: Devi which capable to assist you and solve any issue you face and you can ask anything to her.

+👉 **3d Model**: We add the 3d Model inside this Project, you can definetly checkout our webside Dev-Soft at Once.

 ## <a name="quick-start">🤸 Quick Start</a>

 Follow these steps to set up the project locally on your machine.